Part 1: What It Takes To Make A 6.0L Reliable

 The EGR Cooler and the Domino Effect

-details how coolant moves through the 6.0L Power Stroke engine.
+The illustration details how coolant moves through the 6.0L Power Stroke engine.
 Notice that after coolant leaves the oil cooler, it flows to the exhaust gas recirculation (EGR) cooler.
 The EGR cooler uses engine coolant to remove heat from a portion of the spent exhaust gases as they're directed back to the vehicle's intake to help reduce the creation of NOx (nitrogen oxide) emissions.
 The EGR system is a vital component of the emissions control system.
 Some companies sell EGR block-off devices that eliminate the functionality of the EGR system altogether, though these kits are for off-road use only and typically cause the "check engine" light to illuminate.
 The better solution is a Bulletproof EGR cooler with an improved core structure for better flow characteristics.

 Inside The Egr Cooler: Two Common Problems